odysseyindia/odyssey-tours/content/english/destinations/india/regions/rajasthan-and-the-north/in-the-footsteps-of-the-buddha/_index.md

       - type: hotel
         url: >-
           /destinations/india/states/delhi/cities/delhi/hotels/holiday-inn-aerocity/
+        title: Holiday Inn (Aerocity)
         content: >-
-          For a comfortable stay before for after a long flight, the Holiday Inn at Aerocity, close to Delhi’s International Airport, is ideal.
+          For a comfortable stay before or after a long flight, the Holiday Inn at Aerocity, close to Delhi’s International Airport, is ideal.
 The rooms are large, modern, and, most important of all, quiet.
 There is a swimming pool, a large restaurant with abundant buffets, a bar, and a